k0psutin/gdm/README.md

 > There is no way to migrate previously installed plugins to `gdm`.
 Suggested way is to reinstall all plugins via `gdm` to keep `gdm.json` and `project.godot` in sync.

-> **Warning about assets containing multiple addons:**
+### Plugins with multiple assets

-> Currently, `gdm` assumes each plugin asset provides a single addon folder.
-Assets with multiple addon folders can lead to unexpected behavior or incomplete plugin management.
-If a downloaded asset contains multiple folders under `/addons` (e.g., `/addons/addon1`, `/addons/addon2`), `gdm` may not work as expected.
+If the downloaded asset contains multiple folders in `/addons`, GD Manager tries to determine the main plugin which will be used in `gdm.json`.
+Rest of the assets will be marked as `sub_addons`.

 ## Features